HomecareHomebase/azure-bake/ingredient/ingredient-apim-api/README.md

       parameters:
         options:
           apiWaitTime: 60 #override to waiting up to 60s for the API to be ready
+          apiRetries: 2 # retry adding the API this number of times
+          apiRetryWaitTime: 5 # number of seconds between retries
         apis:
           - name: petstore #unique API version identifier across APIM
             displayName: Pet Store API